ItsSheepish/Origins-Evolved-MIAFG/README.md

 ### Items

 - Bottle of Evolution (potion)
+    - For every origin
+    - Gives the player an advancement (current idea) / custom tree (if i can) and evolves their current origin to the next level (if the potion is made correctly)
 - Mushroom Cap (helmet slot)
-    - for Mushroom Dweller
+    - For Mushroom Dweller
+    - Prevents the player from wearing a helmet
 - Crown (helmet slot)
-    - for Pharaoh
+    - For Pharaoh
 - Dragon Scale Sword (sword)
-    - for Valkyrie
+    - For Valkyrie